MoarVM/MoarVM/README.markdown

 Alternatively, the same Configure.pl script in NQP is able to clone, build and install a copy of MoarVM on its own if you supply the `--gen-moar` flag.

+> Please bear in mind that this will be the prefix to the `/bin`, `/lib` and other directories where the `moar` executable and other files are going to be installed, so you'll have to use `/usr` if you want `moar` to be copied to `/usr/bin`.

 ## Building a Rakudo with MoarVM